abdulbasitbhat/abdulbasitbhat/README.md

 <h1 align="center">Hi 👋, I'm Abdul Basit Bhat</h1>
 <h3 align="center">A Computer Engineering graduate from Thapar Institute with a 9.02 CGPA.
 I’m currently working as an Advanced Application Engineering Analyst at Accenture, specializing in Java Full Stack, Spring Boot, and Spring MVC.
-My experience includes developing a No-Code website builder during an internship at Gretxp and leading a VR Flight Simulator project.
+My experience includes helping in development of a No-Code website builder during an internship and leading a VR Flight Simulator capstone project.
 I’ve built projects like Kashmir Tourister, a tourism platform, and TIETGram, a social media app with AI/ML integrations.
 With certifications in AI and strong programming skills, I aim to deliver impactful solutions through technology.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">